-This is it folks, THE trail to do in the Columbia River Gorge (okay, well, I think so anyways).
+This is it folks, The Wahkeena Falls loop is THE trail to do in the Columbia River Gorge (okay, well, I think so anyways).
 Have a day in Portland?
 Or, do you live in Portland and have somehow missed this one?
 Do this hike.

 I will admit: I have now lived in Portland for five months, and have consciously avoided this trail.
 The few times I’ve seen Multnomah Falls while cruising east on I-84 I thought to myself, “so many cars, so many tourists.
 Nope.
 Not for me.”
 Multnomah falls is undeniably spectacular.
 Who wouldn’t be impressed by a 620 feet double-tiered waterfall, or be utterly speechless standing at bottom, listening to the water hit the rocks and feeling the rumble through the earth itself?
 It’s powerful stuff.
 It’s also unfortunately crowded … even during the winter; even in the rain.
 (For more info on that crowded but easier route to the top of Multnomah, head here!)